someengineering/resoto.com/docs/getting-started/install-resoto/aws.md

 ### Destroying the stack

-If you want to completely remove the resoto deployment and all the resources associated with it, you can delete the CloudFormation stack.
+If you want to completely remove the Resoto deployment and all the resources associated with it, you can delete the CloudFormation stack.
 To do that, run `cdk destroy` command in your terminal.

 :::warning

-Deleting the resoto stack will delete all the data stored in the resoto database.
+Deleting the Resoto stack will delete all the data stored in the Resoto database.
 Make sure you have a backup of the data before deleting the stack.

 :::